 In this programme participants are provided with fresh peripheral blood that represents donor, recipient and post SCT samples.
 Participants are asked to submit an overall % donor engraftment together with details of the methodology.

-As of 1st April 2016 there will be an increase in trial issues in our Post SCT Chimerism Programme (5 trial issues of 4 samples: 1x donor, 1x recipient and 2x post SCT/trial issue, per annum).
-This change is as a result of amendments to the European Federation of Immunogenetics (EFI) Standards for Histocompatibility & Immunogenetics Testing Version 6.3 that were published on the 1st Oct 2015.
+Our Post SCT Chimerism Programme operates with 5 trial issues of 4 samples: 1x donor, 1x recipient and 2x post SCT/trial issue, per annum.
+This is to ensure adherence to the European Federation of Immunogenetics (EFI) Standards for Histocompatibility & Immunogenetics Testing Version 6.3 that were published on the 1st Oct 2015.
 This mandates in Standard C6.4.7: ‘10 EQA tests of different donor/recipient mixtures in the range 0% - 100%, excluding the reference donor and recipient samples to be tested [per annum].’

 No activities in relation to this EQA programme are subcontracted.